 If your newsletter is telling a story about a particular interaction, include a photo of the people involved.
 Or the place that you do ministry.
 Or your team.
 In a newsletter, you should show and tell.

 Creating a newsletter in your group on Faithlife lets you incorporate all kinds of media to break of the text and create professional looking newsletters.
 You can add prayer requests directly from your group’s prayer lists, upcoming events from your calendar, even Faithlife’s beautiful Verse of the Day images—the perfect way to use any space at the bottom of your letter.

 Imagine if you didn’t know when you were going to get the newspaper.
 Or when the news was going to be on TV.
 It just happened sporadically, when someone decided it was time.

 Consistency creates a sense of trust and reliability.
 If you send your newsletter every Friday, or at the beginning or end of every month, every three months, etc., it lets your readers get comfortable with the pattern.
 They don’t have to wonder if they missed something, or if the ministry fell apart because it’s been a while since they heard from you.

 Patterns create comfort.
 And you want your supporters and your team to be comfortable.

-Faithlife Groups has an incredible newsletter feature.
+Groups on Faithife have an incredible newsletter feature.
 It’s a free tool that lets you decide how you want your newsletter to look: classic, elegant, minimal, or modern.